rianrajagede/yaml-wit/README.md

 ## Bot Preparation

-0. Create your bot first through the web wit ai, then get the BEARER code in the setting menu.
+0. Create your bot first through the wit ai site, then get the BEARER code in the setting menu.

 1. Open config.yaml, write your BEARER code and version (the latest date) here